E. Howard Hunt: Bay of Pigs invasion

+CIA retirement

+Hunt retired from the CIA at the pay grade of GS-15, Step 8 on April 30, 1970.

-Upon retiring from the CIA, Hunt neglected to elect survivorship benefits for his wife.
-An April 1971 request to retroactively amend his election was rebuffed by the agency.
+After retiring from the CIA, Hunt neglected to elect survivorship benefits for his wife.
+In April 1971, he requested to retroactively amend his election but was rebuffed by the agency.
 In a May 5, 1972, letter to CIA General Counsel Lawrence Houston, Hunt raised the possibility of returning to active duty for a short period of time in exchange for activating the benefits upon his proposed second retirement.
-Houston advised Hunt in his May 16 response that this "would be in violation of the spirit of the CIA Retirement Act".
+Houston advised Hunt in his May 16, 1972, response that this "would be in violation of the spirit of the CIA Retirement Act".

+Robert R. Mullen Company

-Immediately following his retirement, he went to work for the Robert R. Mullen Company, which cooperated with the CIA; H. R. Haldeman, White House Chief of Staff to President Nixon, wrote in 1978 that the Mullen Company was in fact a CIA front company, a fact that was apparently unknown to Haldeman while he worked in the White House.
+Immediately following his retirement, Hunt went to work for the Robert R. Mullen Company, which cooperated with the CIA; H. R. Haldeman, White House Chief of Staff to President Nixon, wrote in 1978 that the Mullen Company was in fact a CIA front company, a fact that was apparently unknown to Haldeman while he worked in the White House.
 Through CIA's Project QKENCHANT, Hunt obtained a Covert Security Approval to handle the firm's affairs during Mullen's absence from Washington.